webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

 - **App Service**
   - **App Service**: PaaS.
 HTTP-based service for hosting, develop and deploying web, mobile, and API apps.
   - has third party **identity providers**(Facebook, Google, Microsoft) **integration** for managing **customer authentication**.
-  - defines a set of **compute resources**(how many VMs, compute, disk for each VM) for a web application to run on.
+  - defines a set of **compute resources**(how many VMs, compute, storage for each VM) for a web application to run on.
   - configuration settings include runtime stack(node, python, dotnet...), operating system(linux, windows), region and App Service plan(standard, premium, isolated...).
   - brings together everything you need to create websites, mobile backends, and web APIs for any platform or device.
   - **containers**: run container apps on windows or linux. pull images from Azure Container Registry or Docker Hub.